pypsa-meets-earth/pypsa-earth/doc/community/learning-materials.md

 # Learning materials

-PyPSA meets Earth builds on top of several open-source packages, which are here recalled together with recommended sources to learn them from scratch.
+PyPSA meets Earth builds on several open-source packages.
+Below are the recommended sources for learning each one from the beginning.

 ## YouTube Tutorials